Miruken-ES5/miruken/wiki/CallbackHandler.md

 ```

-Here we are creating a LoggingHandler and there are several things to notice.
-CallbackHandlers extend from CallbackHandler.
+Here we are creating a LoggingHandler and there are three things to notice.
+First, CallbackHandlers extend from CallbackHandler.
-They can explicitly adopt a Protocol by passing in that Protocol to the extend function.
+Second, they can explicitly adopt a Protocol by passing in that Protocol to the extend function.
 Here LoggingHandler explicitly
 adopts the Logging protocol by passing Logging in to extend.
-The implementation for the debug method is done with an object
+Third, the implementation for the debug method is done with an object
 literal that is passed in as the second parameter.

 ###Explicit Protocol Adoption